gogoend/anikyu/README.md

 Besides, Anikyu can be imported via ES Module.
 For more information about the compatibility of ES Module, you can click [caniuse](https://caniuse.com/#feat=es6-module) .

-Due to some compatibility issues, the tween animation may have different effects between different browsers.
+Due to some compatibility issues, the tween animation may have different effects on different browsers.
 For example, some CSS rules don't directly accept a number as its value in IE 9, because they needs a unit.
 Those situations may result in unexpected effects.

 ### In Node.js